 The area boasts a huge variety of cultures and traditions thanks to the thousands of foreigners who reside on the coast or who own second homes, making it one of Spain’s most cosmopolitan cities.
-It is also extremely popular with the rich and famous, and homeowners in Marbella include George Clooney, Antonio Banderas, Vladimir Putin and Rod Stewart.
-Famed for its laid-back lifestyle, as of 2014, the population of Marbella stands at just over 148,000.
+Famed for its laid-back lifestyle, as of 2022, the population of Marbella stands at just over 148,000.

 Given the large number of foreigners who call Marbella home, the city boasts a diverse, multi-cultural lifestyle.

 The Moorish past is evident mainly around the Old Town, with the Murallas del Castillo (Moorish Castle Walls) being a popular tourist attraction.
 The Old Town has typically Spanish narrow cobbled streets, flower filled plazas and a vast selection of quaint shops and art galleries selling curiosities and unique handcrafted items.
 One of the prettiest spots is the fabled orange tree-filled Plaza de los Naranjos, which is located just off the main street and is home to a 16th-century town hall.